 Pros: The LeeKooLuu allows users to adjust the width of the parking lines in view, moving them left, right, up or down to provide the perfect fit for each parking space.

 Cons: The LeeKooLuu’s monitor is not the largest on our list.

-For a large view of where you’re going and where you’ve been, we recommend the TOGUARD Backup Camera.
-The Toguard comes with a 7-inch IPS touch-screen that includes 1080p recording through the front camera and a 480p waterproof camera in the back.
+For a large view of where you’re going and where you’ve been, we recommend this camera.
+The Toguard comes with a seven-inch IPS touch-screen that includes 1080p recording through the front camera and a 480p waterproof camera in the back.
 The Toguard comes with a Parking Monitor, which will automatically turn on and record when parking if a collision is detected, which can be used as evidence in case of an accident.
 The Toguard easily allows users to choose from five view modes, including full-screen display, picture-in-picture display, or it can be used as a regular rearview mirror.

 Pros: If the rearview camera is correctly connected using the reversing light, putting the car in reverse will automatically switch the view on the monitor to a full view of the rear of the car.

 Cons: The rearview camera is somewhat bulky and not as discrete as other models.